MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 ### Iterative phase estimation

 This sample* program demonstrates an iterative phase estimation within Q#.
 It uses iterative phase estimation to calculate an inner product between two 2-dimensional vectors encoded on a target qubit and an ancilla qubit.
-An additional control qubit is also initialized which will be the only qubit used for measurement.
+An additional control qubit is also initialized which is the only qubit used for measurement.

 The circuit begins by encoding the pair of vectors on the target qubit and the ancilla qubit.
 It then applies an Oracle operator to the entire register, controlled off the control qubit, which is set up in the $\ket +$ state.
 The controlled Oracle operator generates a phase on the $\ket 1$ state of the control qubit.
 This can then be read by applying an H gate to the control qubit to make the phase observable when measuring.